-A fund manager manages the fund and decides year-to-year, week-to-week, day-to-day where to invest the money.
+A fund manager decides year-to-year, week-to-week, day-to-day where to invest the money.
 They do that based on the agreed objective of the fund, which explains what the fund is trying to achieve and where it can and cannot invest.